QubesOS/qubes-doc/developer/services/admin-api.md

   "you can change `netvm`, but you have to pick from this set"; this currently can be done by writing an extension
-- a call for executing `*.desktop` file from `/usr/share/applications`, for use with appmenus without giving access to `qubes.VMShell`; currently this can be done by writing custom qrexec calls
+- a call for executing `*.desktop` file from `/usr/share/applications`, for use with appmenus without giving access to `PedOS.VMShell`; currently this can be done by writing custom qrexec calls
 - maybe some generator for `.desktop` for appmenus, which would wrap calls in `qrexec-client-vm`